Imagine this situation.

 Now close the Registry Editor and fire your Microsoft Outlook.
 You can now attach files larger than 20MBs.

 Note: If your recipient or your mail server doesn’t support the size of the email you are trying to send, your email won’t be sent.
 For example, if you are sending 20MB using Outlook account for a Gmail account, your recipient will receive it.
 However, your recipient won’t be able to forward it other addresses.

 4. Send files via a cloud storage service

 Using cloud-based storage and file-sharing services will help you to send too many (and too large) files easy.

-Such services – Dropbox, OneDrive ( if you are using Outlook.com) and SalesHandy – allows you to easily upload the files to the cloud and send the link to the file through email.
+Such services – Dropbox and OneDrive ( if you are using Outlook.com) – allow you to easily upload the files to the cloud and send the link to the file through email.

-If you are a marketer, you want to know how your campaign is fairing all along.
-SalesHandy allows you to track email opens, link clicks and the amount of time spent on the premium documents you shared.
+If you are a marketer, you might also want to know how your email campaigns attached with your documents are fairing all along.
+SalesHandy allows you to track email opens and link clicks.
 Using these insights, you can easily identify the leads with the highest sale-making potential and thus act accordingly.

 If you want to experience SalesHandy, sign up here for your free trial account.